Raja Huli

-Raja Huli is a 2013 Indian Kannada-language comedy-drama film directed by Guru Deshpande and written by S. R. Prabhakaran.
-Produced by K. Manju's home production, the film stars Yash in title role, along with Meghana Raj, Vasishta N. Simha, Charan Raj, Mithra, and Chikkanna in supporting roles.
+Raja Huli is a 2013 Indian Kannada-language action comedy-drama film directed by Guru Deshpande.
+Produced by K. Manju, the film stars Yash in title role, along with Meghana Raj, Vasishta N. Simha, Charan Raj, Mithra, and Chikkanna in supporting roles.
 The soundtrack and score are composed by Hamsalekha.
+The movie is a remake of the 2012 Tamil movie Sundarapandian directed by S. R. Prabhakaran.

 The film, which made its theatrical release on 1 November 2013, coinciding with the Kannada Rajyotsava festival became a commercial hit at the box office.
-It was Yash's third consecutive hit after Drama and Googly, paving the way for Yash to emerge as the top star of Sandalwood.
+It was Yash's third consecutive hit after Drama and Googly, paving the way for Yash to emerge as one of the top stars of Kannada cinema.

-The movie is a remake of the 2012 Tamil movie Sundarapandian.

 Plot

 Raja Huli is the son of a rich landlord in Mandya.
 He leads a happy life and spends all his time with his friends.
 Raja Huli ensures that he is always of some help to his friends.
 One day, he goes to ensure that his friend's love is conveyed to a girl named Kaveri, who happens to be his ex-flame.
 As it happens, she falls in love with Raja Huli again.
 But Raja Huli realises that one of his best friends, Jagga, loves Kaveri.
 A murder happens, the blame falls on Raja Huli, and the remaining incidents form the climax.